thelogiccat/thelogiccat.github.io/about.md

-# About The Logic Cat
+# About thelogiccat

-Welcome to **The Logic Cat** — a place where science, logic, creativity, and curiosity come together.
+Welcome to **TheLogicCat** — a place where science, logic, creativity, and curiosity come together.

 This website explores ideas across: